lsst-dm/scipi_docs_prototype/templates/template.forTasks.rst

 - **Concise summary of logic/algorithm in a paragaph and/or bullet list.**

 ..
 ToDo:: Be concise and link to other tasks wherever needed.
-This can be a  few more sentences, but should not contain very many details or math  at this point (that will go at the bottom).
+This can be a  few more sentences, but should not contain very many details or math  at this point (that will go in the algorithmic section at the bottom).
 It should just say  where this fits into the larger DM structure, what retargetable  subtasks or methods within a task it calls by default.

 The  doc-building code will automatically link these to the appropriate  destinations ultimately, as for other methods and tasks below as well.

 ..
-ToDo:: If there are optional tasks that are called you can choose to fill those in here as well, but not them as optional and depending on  whether a flag is set in the configuration parameters
+ToDo:: If there are optional tasks that are called you can choose to fill those in here as well, but note them as optional and depending on  whether a flag is set in the configuration parameters

 ..
 We used to have this, but i think it's covered now by the above:
 ..   - Do include a sentence about each step, which can be either a: